jmj0502/LSharp/README.md

 (the tree-walk interpreter project) I decided to give [@Munificent](https://github.com/munificent)'s challenge a shot and try to come up with features that I thought `Lox` is missing.

-Despite the fact that this project is still a work in progress, it feels like a huge achivement.
+Despite the fact that this project is still a work in progress, it feels like a huge achievement.
 I've always been interested in language programming, mainly because I always wondered how the programing languages that I use on a daily basis interact with the different components of my machine (I know that this implementation only scratch the surface of what can be done but still).
 On the other hand, language design results particularly interesting to me; on my spare time I like to write multiple implementations of a program using different programming languages since I really like to contrast the approach taken in each one of them to achieve the same goal.

 When I discovered **Crafting Interpreters And Compilers** I was truly amazed!
-The book had everything I needed to learn in order to get started on this field and I'm trully grateful for that, in fact the book is so good that I was able to understand the key concepts behind scanners, grammars, parsers and even some design decision that led to interesting features in popular languages.
-Before discovering **CIAC** the only compiler design book I knew about was the Dragon Book and that wasn't a good place to start my journey in the field of language programming (I'm still planning to tackle it in the future tho'), mainly because I didn't even had a clear idea of the different components involved in this kind of project.
+The book had everything I needed to learn in order to get started on this field and I'm truly grateful for that, in fact the book is so good that I was able to understand the key concepts behind scanners, grammars, parsers and even some design decision that led to interesting features in popular languages.
+Before discovering **CIAC** the only compiler design book I knew about was the Dragon Book and that wasn't a good place to start my journey in the field of language programming (I'm still planning to tackle it in the future tho'), mainly because I didn't even have a clear idea of the different components involved in this kind of project.

 ## Scope

 L# aims to become a multi-paradigm scripting language that can be used to generate scripts that interact with the `File System`, gather data from a resource hosted on the cloud (through HTTP) or both.
-Right now I don't think the language can be used for extremely complex tasks
+Right now, I don't think the language can be used for extremely complex tasks
 (That may change as the language improves), but I would like to see if its use cases actually go beyond the fields of application I initially ambitioned.

 ## Features